Erkan Martin

-Erkan Martin (born 13 April 1984) is a German retired professional footballer who played as a forward.
-He had a short stint as a professional with Altay in the Süper Lig, but spent most of his career as an amateur in Turkey and Germany.
+Erkan Martin (born 13 April 1984) is a German former professional footballer who played as a forward.
+He had a short stint with Altay in the Süper Lig, but spent most of his career as an amateur in Turkey and Germany.

-Martin Martin made his professional debut with Altay in a 1-0 Süper Lig loss to Orduspor on 29 October 2006.
+Martin made his professional debut with Altay in a 1–0 Süper Lig loss to Orduspor on 29 October 2006.

 Personal life

 Martin is the younger brother of the Turkish international footballer Ersen Martin.
 After his footballing career, Martin got his license to become a professional football scout and manager.